Salesforce Change Set Limitations

 How do I Deploy a Salesforce Change Set?

-Now that you’re familiar with the basic concepts of creating and deploying Change Sets, it is important to be aware of common ChangeSet Salesforce issues.
+It is important to be aware of common ChangeSet Salesforce issues.

 You might also want to check out our blog post: 5 Challenges when Deploying New SFDC Changes

 Let’s say you deploy a change set from dev to QA.
 All of your QAs verify your design is working correctly and ready to be moved to the production environment.
 But you can’t move the exact change set to prod.
-You will have to clone the change set, add the dependent components, and reupload it.
+You will have to clone the change set, add dependent components, and reupload it.
 Especially in organizations with multiple test environments, pre-prod and then prod, you can’t establish a chain when using change sets.

 Let’s say you create your dev and QA sandboxes from a single production instance.
 All these are connected orgs, and now you can use change sets to move changes from dev to QA to prod.
 If the same product/app is used in multiple organizations, each having its production instance, you cannot make a connection from prod to prod.